 (c) Preparation and Issuance of the Warrant of Arrest and/or Summons.
-Plaintiff shall prepare the warrant of arrest and/or summons, and deliver them to the Clerk of the Court for filing and issuance.
+Plaintiff shall prepare the warrant of arrest and/or summons, and file them electronically with the Clerk of the Court for issuance.
+If a filing is an emergency matter, the documents must be electronically filed using the events specifically earmarked for emergency motions as described in Section 10 of the CM/ECF Administrative Procedures.
+A party appearing pro se must file such matters conventionally.

-The warrant of arrest shall substantially conform in format and content to the form identified as SDF 4 in the Appendix to these Local Admiralty Rules, and shall in all cases give adequate notice of the post-arrest provisions of Local Admiralty Rule C(7).
+The warrant of arrest shall substantially conform in format and content to the form identified as SDF 4 on the Court's website (www.flsd.uscourts.gov), and shall in all cases give adequate notice of the post-arrest provisions of Local Admiralty Rule C(7).